 You can also find profilers strictly directed to Django(like Silk to store and analyze database queries).

 At this point, it’s pretty important to enable caching at different levels.
 Why?
 Because this will allow you to store the data in memory.
 This means that you can avoid unnecessary operations, like recalculations, queries to database etc. and reuse already prepared data.
 The cached loader will return a prepared result whenever it’s needed - directly from memory.
 Plus, you should also bear in mind that all static content should be served by an HTTP cache server.

-In effect, the performance of this part of your app won’t be so dependent on the number of requests coming in, and you’ll be able to scale your project in a more optimized manner.
+In effect, the performance of this part of your Python and Django apps won’t be so dependent on the number of requests coming in, and you’ll be able to scale your project in a more optimized manner.